Customer Service Language: Does It Really Matter?: №1

 Chief Learning Officer

 I lead learning and development at Simply Contact, which involves designing training curricula, building quality frameworks for sensitive support environments, and running our burnout prevention programme.
-With a clinical psychology background, I approach agent wellbeing and performance as two sides of the same problem.
+I approach agent wellbeing and performance as two sides of the same problem.

 Yuliia Pakhomova leads the company’s learning and development function.
 She holds a Master’s degree in Psychology and is a qualified clinical psychologist.